 ASTRO's APEx - Accreditation Program for Excellence® was developed by radiation oncology professionals to recognize facilities that deliver safe, high-quality care to their patients.
-Radiation oncology practices that earn accreditation through APEx demonstrate the systems, personnel, policies and procedures needed to meet APEx Standards.
 Use the APEx readiness checklist to start your accreditation journey.

 Why APEx Accreditation?

 - APEx serves as a partner and ally to radiation oncology practices.

-- Practice staff are able to leverage APEx to improve their practice and processes.
+- Practices are able to leverage APEx Standards to improve their practice and processes.

 - APEx uncovers potential blind spots in processes like QA, peer review and documentation.